-Each Fund has a distinct investment objective and policies.
-The investment objective of each Fund is to provide investment results that closely correspond, before fees and expenses, to the performance of the Fund's underlying index.
-There can be no assurance that a Fund's investment objective will be achieved.
-Each Fund is a diversified series of an open-end management company as defined in the Act.
-However, each Fund may become "non-diversified" solely as a result of a change in the relative market capitalization or index weighting of one or more constituents of each Fund's respective Index.
-The investment objective and policies of each Fund, and the associated risks of the Funds, are discussed in the Prospectus, which should be read carefully before an investment is made.
+The investment objective of the Fund is to provide investment results that closely correspond, before fees and expenses, to the performance of the Fund's underlying index.
+There can be no assurance that the Fund's investment objective will be achieved.
+The Fund is a diversified series of an open-end management company as defined in the Act.
+However, the Fund may become "non-diversified" solely as a result of a change in the relative market capitalization or index weighting of one or more constituents of the Fund's Index.
+The investment objective and policies of the Fund, and the associated risks of the Fund, are discussed in the Prospectus, which should be read carefully before an investment is made.
 All investment objectives and investment policies not specifically designated as fundamental may be changed without shareholder approval.
-However, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in a Fund's policy to invest at least 80% of its assets (exclusive of collateral held from securities lending) in securities included in its underlying index.
+However, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the SEC before any change in the Fund's policy to invest at least 80% of its assets (exclusive of collateral held from securities lending) in securities included in its underlying index.

-Each Fund offers and issues Shares at its NAV per Share only in aggregations of a specified number of shares ("Creation Units"), generally in exchange for a basket of securities and instruments (the "Deposit Securities") together with a deposit of a specified cash payment (the "Cash Component"), if any.
-Shares are redeemable by the Funds only in Creation Units and generally in exchange for securities and instruments together with a specified cash payment.
+The Fund offers and issues Shares at its NAV per Share only in aggregations of a specified number of shares ("Creation Units"), generally in exchange for a basket of securities and instruments (the "Deposit Securities") together with a deposit of a specified cash payment (the "Cash Component"), if any.
+Shares are redeemable by the Fund only in Creation Units and generally in exchange for securities and instruments together with a specified cash payment, if any.
 Shares trade in the secondary market and elsewhere at market prices that may be at, above or below NAV.
 Creation Units typically are a specified number of Shares.

-A Fund may charge creation/redemption transaction fees for each creation and redemption.
+The Fund may charge creation/redemption transaction fees for each creation and redemption.
 In all cases, transaction fees will be limited in accordance with the requirements of the SEC applicable to management investment companies offering redeemable securities.
 See the "CREATIONS AND REDEMPTIONS" section below.

-The Investment Adviser, on behalf of each Fund (except Goldman Sachs MarketBeta® International Small Cap Equity ETF), has filed a notice of eligibility claiming an exclusion from the definition of the term "commodity pool operator" ("CPO") under the Commodity Exchange Act ("CEA") and therefore is not subject to registration or regulation as a CPO under the CEA.
-To the extent Goldman Sachs MarketBeta® International Small Cap Equity ETF invests in commodity interests, it intends to do so in reliance on an exclusion from the definition of the term "commodity pool operator" ("CPO") under the Commodity Exchange Act ("CEA") and therefore would not be subject to registration or regulation as a CPO under the CEA.
+The Trust, on behalf of the Fund, has filed a notice of eligibility claiming an exclusion from the definition of the term "commodity pool operator" ("CPO") under the Commodity Exchange Act ("CEA") and therefore is not subject to registration or regulation as a CPO under the CEA.